workstaffhq/helpcenter/docs/managers/customize/account.md

 2. Select your **Default remuneration mode** (None; Hourly, Volunteer).
 The mode you select will be applied to all new events
 3. The **Default employment status** (Contractor/Freelancer, Payroll, Volunteer) you select will be added to all new staff profiles.
 You can still select a status for each staff member by editing it directly in their profile.

+### Notifications
+**Enable upcoming shift reminders** to help reduce no-shows.
+The staff will receive reminders of upcoming shifts around 24h before their first shift on a project.
+When this option is enabled, staff can also be **asked to reconfirm their shifts when reminders are sent**, ensuring their commitment.

 ### Time Tracking
 You can customize [**options related to tracking your team's time**](timetracking-settings.md).
 - **Do not require a timesheet from staff**: by default, timesheets are mandatory for staff.
 When this option is checked, timesheet submission will still be allowed but it won't be enforced and clock in reminders will be disabled